NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-powershell.md

   Update-Package
   ```

-## Use the nuget.exe CLI in the console
+## Use the NuGet CLI in the console

+All operations that are available in the console can also be done with the NuGet CLI.
+However, console commands operate within the context of Visual Studio and a saved project/solution and often accomplish more than their equivalent CLI commands.
+For example, installing a package through the console adds a reference to the project file, but the NuGet CLI command doesn't.
+For this reason, developers working in Visual Studio typically prefer using the console to the CLI.

-You can use the [NuGet CLI](../reference/nuget-exe-cli-reference.md) to do all console operations.
+You can use the [NuGet CLI](../reference/nuget-exe-cli-reference.md) to do all operations that are available in the console.
 However, console commands operate within the context of a Visual Studio saved project and solution, and often do more than the equivalent NuGet CLI commands.
-For example, installing a package through the console adds a package reference to the project, but the NuGet CLI command alone doesn't add this reference.
-For this reason, developers working in Visual Studio usually prefer to use the console rather than the NuGet CLI.
+For example, installing a package through the console adds a package reference to the project file, but the NuGet CLI command doesn't.
+For this reason, developers working in Visual Studio usually prefer to use the console commands rather than the NuGet CLI.

-Some NuGet packages extend the console by making new commands available.
-You can install the [NuGet.CommandLine](https://www.nuget.org/packages/NuGet.CommandLine) package to use NuGet CLI commands in the Package Manager Console.
+To use NuGet CLI commands in the Package Manager Console, install the [NuGet.CommandLine](https://www.nuget.org/packages/NuGet.CommandLine) package.

 ```powershell
 Install-Package NuGet.CommandLine